rocket-pool/RPIPs/RPIPs/RPIP-41.md

 **GMC Administration**

 The GMC will administer the distribution of stipends because there are no better-suited sub-structures within the DAO.
 If such a structure is added, it should take over this role from the GMC.

+**RPIP Editors and pDAO Treasurer**
+Both of these positions are intentionally not included in this RPIP because at time of writing they do not fit into the committee framework.
+The author believes strongly that these positions should be elected and receive the same stipend rate.
+The author believes moderately that both of these roles should move under the committee framework in the future in order to solve this problem.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).